mrtazz/statsd-amqp-backend/README.md

 1. Clone your fork
 2. Hack away
 3. If you are adding new functionality, document it in the README
-4. Add tests so I don't accidentally break functionality
-5. Push the branch up to GitHub
+4. Push the branch up to GitHub
-6. Send a pull request
+5. Send a pull request